dr-itz/RedminePlannerPlugin/README.md

 # Redmine Planner Plugin

+**Please note that this plugin is currently not under active development due to lack of time.
+Proper pull requests are welcome.**

 A Redmine plugin for resource planning with a request/confirm scheme.

 This software is licensed under the terms of the GNU General Public License (GPL) v2.